kevinslin/aws-reference-notes/README.md

     - Topics
 ```

+### Common

-- Common refers to docs common to all AWS services.
-The cover the following:
+Common refers to parts of an AWS service that is shared among all services.
+Examples of `Common` sections:

 - Getting Started
 - Monitoring
 - Security
 - Networking
 - Configuration
 - Troubleshooting
 - Resources and Tags
 - Working with other services

+### Topics
-- Topics cover everything that is service specific.
-For example, `Lambda Runtimes` are unique to the Lambda service
+Topics refers to parts of an AWS service that is service specific.
+This includes service specific components, features, and runtimes.

+Examples of `Topics` sections:
+- ECS Clusters
+- S3 Clacier Vaults
+- KMS Keys

 ## Contributing